Fayetteville Woodpeckers: Fayetteville

-The Woodpeckers won in their first game, defeating the Potomac Nationals on the road by a score of 15-0 on April 4, 2019.
-The Woodpeckers played their first home game at Segra Stadium on April 18, 2019, versus the Carolina Mudcats.
-Fayetteville was defeated by Carolina, 7–5, before a sellout crowd of 6,202 people.
+The Woodpeckers won in their first game, defeating the Potomac Nationals on the road by a score of 15–0 on April 4, 2019.
+The Woodpeckers played their first home game at Segra Stadium on April 18 against the Carolina Mudcats.
+Fayetteville lost to Carolina, 7–5, before a sellout crowd.

-In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Woodpeckers were organized into the Low-A East.
-In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization.
+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Woodpeckers were organized into the Low-A East at the Low-A classification.
+In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.